patternfly-kotlin/mvp/README.md

 When a place request is handled by the place manager,

-1. the place manager tries to find a presenter which matches the place request's token
+1. the place manager tries to find the presenter which matches the place request's token
 1. creates and binds the presenter (if necessary)
-1. calls `Presenter.hide()` for the current presenter
+1. calls `Presenter.hide()` for the current presenter (if any)
 1. calls `Presenter.prepareFromRequest()` for the new presenter
+1. clears the element managed by the place manager
-1. attaches the elements of the new presenter's view to the DOM tree
+1. attaches the elements of the new presenter's view
 1. calls `Presenter.show()` for the new presenter

 ## Sample